Published

 Which company is better? | How they work | Offers and fees | Customer reviews | Availability | Alternatives

 Knock and Opendoor are real estate companies that offer different solutions for home buyers and sellers.
 Knock is a home trade-in service, which makes it possible for you to buy a new home before selling your old one.
-Opendoor is an iBuyer that can make an instant cash offer on your home.
+Opendoor is an iBuyer that makes instant cash offers on homes.

 Knock could be the better option if you need to time your home sale with a new home purchase.
 This service can help you avoid the stress of coordinating timelines yourself or showing your home while trying to move.
 Knock is also a good option if you want to try selling on the market but still have the security of a backup cash offer.

-Opendoor may be a better fit if you value selling as fast as possible, but you’ll get a lower sale price than you would on the open market.
+Opendoor may be a better fit if you value a hassle-free selling process with the ability to choose your own closing date, but you’ll usually get a lower sale price than you would on the open market.

-Both companies offer a convenient alternative to the traditional selling process of preparing and showing a home.
-And both allow you to move on your own timeline.
-However, these companies can charge higher fees than traditional realtors, and they make lower cash offers than market value.
+Both companies offer a convenient alternative to the traditional selling process and allow you to move on your own timeline.
+However, these companies can charge high service fees, and there's a chance you could sell for less than your house is really worth.

 Our advice on using Knock vs. Opendoor